Cyril J. Fox

-Cyril James Fox (1889 - November 16, 1946) was a lawyer, judge and political figure in Newfoundland.
-He represented St. John's East in the Newfoundland and Labrador House of Assembly from 1919 on.
+Cyril James Fox (May 24, 1889 – November 16, 1946) was a lawyer, judge and political figure in Newfoundland.
+He represented St. John's East in the Newfoundland and Labrador House of Assembly from 1919 to 1928.

+Early life and legal career

+Fox was born on May 24, 1889 in St. John's to John F. Fox and Minnie Fox (née Vinnicombe).
+After graduating from Saint Bonaventure's College, he studied law with William Warren and was called to the Newfoundland bar in 1916.
+Fox married Mary Cashin, the daughter of former prime minister Michael Cashin, on August 30, 1921.
+They had three daughters.

+Politics

-He was born in St. John's and educated at Saint Bonaventure's College.
-Fox studied law with William R. Warren and was called to the Newfoundland bar in 1916.
-He served as speaker for the Newfoundland assembly from 1924 to 1928.
-Fox retired from politics and returned to his law practice in 1928.
-He was named a King's Counsel in the same year.
-In 1944, he was named a justice in the Newfoundland Supreme Court.
+Fox served as speaker for the Newfoundland assembly from 1924 to 1928.
+He retired from politics and returned to his law practice in 1928, and he was named a King's Counsel in the same year.
+In 1944, Fox was named a justice in the Newfoundland Supreme Court.
 Fox served as the first chairman for the Newfoundland National Convention but died suddenly before the end of the convention.

-Fox married Mary Cashin, the daughter of Michael Patrick Cashin.